nineteendo/tmlx/Docs/docs/statements/exit.md

 last_modified_date: 2023-09-16 16:58
 ---

-# Exit and exit status
+# Exit and Exit Status

 The `exit` statement is used to terminate the program and classify the input.